ice-lab/icestore/README.md

 ```

 ## Introduction

-Icestore is a lightweight React state management library based on hooks.
+icestore is a lightweight React state management library based on hooks.
 It has following core features:

-* Minimal API: Only 3 apis, easy to pick up in 5 minutes
+* Minimal API: only 3 apis, easy to pick up in 5 minutes
-* Predictable: Unidirectional data flow just like Redux, only allow state mutation inside actions, make data flow easier to trace
+* Predictable: unidirectional data flow just like Redux, only allow state mutation inside actions, make data flow easier to trace
-* Optimal performance: Multiple store design and only trigger rerender when state changed
+* Optimal performance: multiple store design and only trigger rerender when state changed
-* Built in async status: Record loading and error status of async actions, simplify loading and error render logic in view
+* Built in async status: record loading and error status of async actions, simplify loading and error render logic in view

 The data flow is as follows:

 <img src="https://user-images.githubusercontent.com/5419233/60878757-f44a6b00-a272-11e9-8afa-d47e8493e040.png" width="400" />

 ### React Compatibility

-Icestore is only compatable with React 16.8.0 and later cause it's dependency of React hooks.
+icestore is only compatable with React 16.8.0 and later cause it's dependency of React hooks.

 ## Guide

 Let's build a simple todo app from scatch using icestore which includes follow steps:

 * Define store, store is a plain object, properties of function type correspond to action and non function type correspond to state.